 Clinical psychologists meet with clients individually and cater to their specific needs.
 Many clinical psychologists work with patients in a one-on-one setting.
 In these sessions, clinical psychologists speak with clients and help identify mental health issues, diagnose mental health illnesses, provide treatment options, monitor progress, and refer them to other resources.

-The role of a clinical psychologist differs from a standard psychologist because the field of clinical psychology specifically focuses on abnormal behavioral patterns and emotions.
+The role of a clinical psychologist differs from that of a standard psychologist because the field of clinical psychology specifically focuses on abnormal behavioral patterns and emotions.

 Some responsibilities and duties of a clinical psychologist include: